-The Engineering Technology program provides students with skills as they relate to computer aided drafting, surveying (Civil option), Solid Modeling and CNC Machining (Mechanical option), and other similar skill sets.
+The Engineering Technology program provides students with skills as they relate to computer aided drafting, surveying (Civil, Geomatics), Solid Modeling and CNC Machining (Mechanical option), and other similar skill sets.
 In addition, the program offers a background in mathematics (through trigonometry), physics, communications, writing, and design concepts.

 Students are required to purchase necessary drafting equipment, textbooks, and reference materials.
 Grading is based upon on-the-job standards and a grade point average of 2.0 for each unit and/or the approval of the instructor is required to permit entry into a following unit.
 Co-operative professional/technical education (with local employers) may be included in the program with advisor approval.

 The Engineering Technology program requires tools.
-Check out the following link for the TOOL LIST requirements.
+Check out the following link for the Tool Kit requirements.

 Engineering firms, large corporations with engineering departments, surveyors, contractors, and state and federal are hiring engineering technicians.
 Entering the engineering field can provide good job security and pay, with varied tasks and ample job satisfaction.
 Prospective students interested in future advancement should keep in mind that engineering is an open-ended field.
 The entry-level training provided by the Engineering Technology program is the foundation for advancement into many specialized fields of employment.